xcube-dev/xcube/docs/source/cli/xcube_level.md

     Options:
       -o, --output OUTPUT             Output path.
 If omitted, "INPUT.levels" will be used.
-      --link                          Link the INPUT instead of converting it to a level zero dataset.
+      -L, --link                          Link the INPUT instead of converting it to a level zero dataset.
 Use with care, as the INPUT's internal spatial chunk sizes may be inappropriate for imaging purposes.